Lack of swimming lessons is a 'recipe for disaster'

 Everyone needs swimming lessons

-Drowning is the third leading cause of accidental death, the World Health Organisation said.
+Drowning is the third-leading cause of accidental death, the World Health Organisation reports.

-Mr Ward said drowning isn’t always associated with going for a swim – accidents happen, someone might fall in the water and they can’t save themselves, or a bystander can’t jump in because they can’t swim.
+Mr Ward said drowning isn’t always associated with taking a recreational dip.
+For example, someone might fall in the water and be unable to save themselves, or a bystander can’t dive to the rescue because they can’t swim.

-That is why it is so vital everyone learns how to swim, Mr Ward said.

 “This isn’t about joining a sport.
-It is about learning core life skills that could save your life or save someone else’s life,” he said.
+It is about learning core life skills that could save your life or save someone else’s life,” Mr Ward said.

 “And if that leads to someone loving swimming and becoming an Olympic champion, all the better.
 But that’s not the priority.”

-Swimming isn’t just for children – there are plenty of adults across the country who don’t know how to swim and they should consider learning.
+Swimming proficiency isn’t just for children – there are plenty of adults across the country who don’t know how to swim and they should consider learning, he added.

-“So often you hear in the media [that] a kids in trouble, the parent goes in and the kid makes it back safely and the parent drowns,” he said.
+“So often you hear in the media [that] a kid is in trouble, the parent goes in and the kid makes it back safely and the parent drowns,” he said.

-“That’s just absolutely devastating and so, we are absolutely advocating everyone in Australia should have those core and essential life skills of being able to float, being able to swim and being confident in the water.”
+“That’s just absolutely devastating, so we are absolutely advocating everyone in Australia should have those core and essential life skills of being able to float, being able to swim, and being confident in the water.”

 There are a few factors which have led to some people turning their backs on swimming lessons.